jalapeno/SRv6_dCloud_Lab/lab_4/lab_4-guide.md

 cd jalapeno/install/
 ./deploy_jalapeno.sh
 ```
+Don't worry about the 'error validating' errors, they're cosmetic...we'll fix those one of these days

 4. Verify k8s pods are running (note, some pods may initially be in a crashloop state.
 These should resolve after 2-3 minutes):
 ```
 kubectl get pods -A